AdityaRay456/AdityaRay456/README.md

 👋 Hi there!
 I'm Aditya,
 a full-stack developer passionate about crafting comprehensive solutions from start to finish.

-🔭 Proficient in front and backend technologies including [React, MEAN Stack, Angular js].
+🔭 Proficient in front and backend technologies including [React, MySQL, Node js].

 🌐 Enthusiastic about web development and contributing to open-source projects.